htcondor/htcondor/docs/users-manual/job-scheduling.rst

     shows only machines which are currently running jobs.
  *condor_status -long*
     lists the machine ClassAds for all machines in the pool.

-Refer to the :doc:`/man-pages/condor_status` command reference page for a complete description of the :tool:`condor_status` command.

 The following shows a portion of a machine ClassAd :index:`machine example<single: machine example; ClassAd>` :index:`machine ClassAd`